chharvey/counterpoint/docs/spec/notation.md

 If a step does not match one of the given categories, its behavior is open to interpretation.

 #### Assert
-Steps that begin with “*Assert:* …” are informative and are meant only to provide clarification to the reader.
+Steps that begin with «*Assert:* …» are informative and are meant only to provide clarification to the reader.
 These steps explicitly indicate that a conditon is true when it would otherwise only be implicit.
 Making an assertion only provides information to the reader and does not add any functionality.
 If the intent is to exit abruptly, then a comination of *If* and *Throw* steps should be used.

 #### Note
-Steps that begin with “*Note:* …” are informative notes to the reader.
+Steps that begin with «*Note:* …» are informative notes to the reader.
 They have no effect on the algorithm.

 #### Perform
-Steps that begin with “*Perform:* …” invoke another algorithm expect it to be performed.
+Steps that begin with «*Perform:* …» invoke another algorithm and expect it to be performed.
 The current algorithm is halted on this step and waits for the invoked algorithm to complete before proceeding.

 #### Let/Set
-Algorithms may make the use of variable references, such as, “*Let* \`x\` be \`someValue\`.”
-Such a step indicates that \`x\` is a pointer to the value \`someValue\`, which itself may refer to a [Solid Language Value or Solid Specification Value](./data-types.md).
+Algorithms may make the use of variable references, such as, «*Let* \`x\` be \`someValue\`.» Such a step indicates that \`x\` is a pointer to the value \`someValue\`, which itself may refer to a [Solid Language Value or Solid Specification Value](./data-types.md).

 The variable \`x\` is treated as a pointer in that if \`someValue\` is mutated in some way, then that effect will also be seen on \`x\`.
-An algorithm may specify that a variable be reassigned, e.g., “*Set* \`x\` to \`someOtherValue\`.”
-In that case, the pointer \`x\` is changed to the new value.
+An algorithm may specify that a variable be reassigned, e.g., «*Set* \`x\` to \`someOtherValue\`.» In that case, the pointer \`x\` is changed to the new value.

 #### If/Else, While